What is a placenta? The unsung hero of pregnancy

 “Hah!
 That’s not me.
 I was reading up on what to feed my baby in the first trimester itself. “

-What if I told you that was still late?
-By about 3 months or so.
+What if I told you that was still late by about three months or so?

 The right time to think about your baby’s nutrition is when you are trying to conceive!

-Your baby’s first meal starts in the womb
+Sounds exaggerated?
+Your baby’s first meal starts in the womb!

-A healthy placenta is the foundation for a healthy pregnancy and a healthy baby.
+A healthy placenta is a foundation for a healthy pregnancy and baby.

 Roots grow first from the seed, before any other part.

-The roots attach to mother earth to hold ground firmly, and absorb nutrients and water.
+The roots attach to mother earth to hold the ground firmly and absorb nutrients and water.
 The seed-root-earth analogy is a perfect way to visualize a baby-placenta-mother relation.

 One side of the placenta attaches to the baby via an umbilical cord.
-The other side is densely branched and attaches to the uterine wall just like the roots of a plant.
+The other side is densely branched and connects to the uterine wall, just like the roots of a plant.

 The placenta is where you are most literally bonded to your baby!